 To learn more about this plugin, see this article:

-If you have no need or desire for doing work involving technical coding, but would still like to be able to easily create, insert and format content that may contain basic HTML into areas of your site other than your posts or pages (e.g. your sidebar, author bio, etc.), then see the quick tutorial below for a very simple solution that involves spending no extra time downloading software.
+If you have no need or desire for doing any kind of work that involves editing code, but would still like to be able to easily create, insert and edit content containing basic HTML tags into areas of your WordPress site other than your posts and pages (e.g. your sidebar, author bio, etc.), then see the quick tutorial below for a very simple solution that involves spending no extra time downloading HTML software.

-Quick Tutorial: How To Add HTML-Formatted Content To The “About Yourself” Text Box In Your User Profile
+Quick Tutorial: How To Add Formatted Text To The “About Yourself” Text Box In Your User Profile

-In your WordPress site, there are certain places like text “widgets” in your sidebar, or the “About Yourself” text field in your User Profile screen that allow you to insert HTML tags.
+In your WordPress site, there are certain locations like ”widgets” in your sidebar, or the “About Yourself” text box in your User Profile section that allow you to insert HTML.

-These sections, however, don’t come with a content editor like the Visual/Text editor found inside your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …
+These sections, however, don’t provide a content editor like the Visual editor found inside your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …

-You can still use the WordPress Visual Content editor to create your HTML-formatted text, and then paste it into these other areas.
+You can still use the WordPress Visual editor to create your HTML-formatted text, and then simply paste it into these other areas.

-Let’s show you an example, so you can see how easily this can be done.
+Let’s go through an example, so you can see how simple this can be.

-Normally, whenever a post is published in WordPress, a link to the post author is displayed somewhere in your posts (i.e. at the bottom or top of the post) …
+By default, whenever a post is published in WordPress, a link to the author displays somewhere in your posts (i.e. at the bottom or top of the post) …

-Clicking on the author link takes visitors to the Author Archives section, where site readers can learn more about you (or other registered users) and browse other posts that you (or other authors) have published …
+Clicking on the author link takes visitors to the Author Archives section, where site readers can learn more information about you (or other authors registered as users on your site) and view other articles that you (or other authors) have published …

-Note: As the above screenshot illustrates, you can add hyperlinks and simple text formatting like italics and bold text to enhance your author bio box and promote yourself, your services, social media pages, other sites that you own, etc. to blog readers …
+Note: As you can see from the above screenshot, you can add hyperlinks and simple text formatting like italics and bold text to enhance your author profile and promote yourself, your services and products, social media pages, other online properties you own, etc. to your blog readers …

-The author bio is located in the About Yourself > Biographical Info field in your User Profile area …
+The author profile is located in the About Yourself > Biographical Info field within your User Profile section …

-Although the Biographical Info text area allows you to add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text field, or create it somewhere else, then copy and paste content with the HTML already embedded in it …
+Although the Biographical Info text area allows you to add HTML-formatted content, it doesn’t have a content editor, so you have to either know how to type HTML code directly into the text field, or create it somewhere else, then copy and paste it in …

 Let’s “paste the content” into this field using the simple method described below.

-Create a new post and type your content inside the Visual Editor.
+First, create a new post and type your content in the Visual Editor.

 Next, format your content inside the Visual Editor tab.
-Please note that you can only use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and text links sparingly across one or two paragraphs to describe who you are and what you do, and include a call to action to help visitors engage further with you or your business …
+Please note that you can only use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep things simple – use bold, italics and text links sparingly across one or two paragraphs to explain who you are and what you do, and include a useful link for your visitors …

-Continue working in the Visual Editor tab until you have completed your author description …
+Keep working inside the Visual Editor tab until you have completed your author profile content …

-After you have created your content, switch over to the Text Editor and copy everything to your clipboard …
+After composing your content, switch over to the Text Editor and copy everything to your clipboard …

-Next, go to your profile by selecting Users > Your Profile in the navigation menu …
+Next, go to your profile area by selecting Users > Your Profile from the main menu …

-Scroll down to the About Yourself section and paste your content into the Biographical Info text box ….
+Scroll down the screen to the About Yourself section and paste the content from your clipboard into the Biographical Info text area ….

 Remember to click the Update Profile button to save your changes …

-Congratulations … You have just created an author description for your blog posts and formatted it using basic HTML!
+Congratulations … You have just created an author bio for your posts and formatted it using basic HTML!

-To learn how to edit your profile settings, refer to this tutorial: How To Edit Your WordPress User Profile
+To learn how to edit your profile settings, see this ”how to” article: How To Edit Your WordPress User Profile

-As we’ve already mentioned, you don’t need to know HTML to use WordPress, but it can be useful to know the basics of HTML.
+As you can see, you don’t need to learn HTML to use WordPress, but it can be useful to know the basics of HTML.

-Tip #1 – If you want to add more complex design elements to your content (e.g. highlighted segments, review tables, etc.) without learning HTML, you can use cut & paste HTML resources …
+Tip #1 – If you plan to add more complex formatted elements to your content (e.g. highlighted segments, 3-column paragraphs, etc.) without learning HTML, you can use cut & paste HTML resources …

-Save time using cut & paste HTML resources
+Save time using cut & paste HTML snippets

-Learn about a time-saving “cut & paste” HTML resource we recommend for non-technical WP users here:
+Learn about a time-saving “cut & paste” HTML resource we recommend here:

-Tip #2 (Advanced WordPress User): You can expand the function of your WordPress Text Editor using different plugins.
+Tip #2 (Advanced WP User): You can expand the function of your WordPress Content Editor using different WordPress plugins.

-WordPress HTML lets you add custom HTML to both the post and page body and head sections.
+WordPress HTML allows you to add custom HTML to both the post and page body and head sections.

 WordPress HTML.
 (Screenshot source: plugin website)

 Pasting HTML directly into the WordPress editor can often break various elements and corrupt the HTML.
-By entering the HTML code inside the custom fields dialogue boxes, you can output the exact HTML to your post or page.
+By saving the code inside the plugin’s custom fields dialogue boxes, you can output HTML to your page or post.

-Extensible HTML Editor Buttons is a free plugin you can add to your blog that enables you to have better control of settings for HTML tags like div and span, and add custom buttons and additional functions to the text editor …
+Extensible HTML Editor Buttons is a free plugin you can add to your blog that allows you to have better control of settings for HTML tags like div and span, as well as adding custom buttons and extra functions to the text editor …

 Extensible HTML Editor Buttons – WP Plugin.
 (Screenshot source: plugin website)

-Here is another free WordPress plugin you can use …
+Here’s another free plugin you can use …

-Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.
+Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your WordPress posts.

-Raw HTML – Plugin For WordPress.
+Raw HTML – WordPress Plugin.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML tags correctly in the Text Tab, not in the Visual Editor.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Tab.

-For example, if you type the text shown below in the Visual Content Editor …
+For example, if you enter the text shown below in the Visual Editor …

-This is what your text will look like when your post is published …
+This is what your text will look like when you publish your post …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).